-Justin Eagle's solo show at Vitrine Gallery presents a series of print works, including screen prints, collage and photographic prints.
+Justin Eagle's solo show at VITRINE Project Space presents a series of print works, including screen prints, collage and photographic prints.
 The exhibition brings together a collection of 2-d works with a larger site-responsive print installation.
 Cultural identity formed through the urban and its cultural signifiers, the sense of loss for another place and the duplication of romantic iconography are three entwined themes that run through ‘is he, isn’t she’.
 A longing is projected that sits simultaneously outside and within a capitalist structure.

 "Justin Eagle's reading of visual culture is through the appropriation of sign; “contemporary urban reality through symbols whose familiarity grants them a sort of invisibility in everyday life.”
 (Colin Perry writing on Justin Eagle).

 How one wears a scarf or shoe or what products we buy, used to define our identity.
 Eagle works with and within his immediate environment.
 As Barthes characterizes the petit bourgeois as a person unable to imagine the other, the other a scandal, which threatens his existence, Eagle explores otherness as a reduction to sameness in contemporary culture.

 Curator Alys Williams